FenixAlliance/ABS.Docs/Services/BlockChains-Service.md

 The Alliance Business Suite can use a combination of these methods when creating NFTs, preventing actors to temper the underlying JSON file.

 ### How to View the NFT in your Metamask Wallet

 You need to start by downloading the mobile version of Metamask.
 Then, log into your account.

-Your Wallet Account should be connected to MetaMask to view your NFTs, and the network should point to your Alliance Business Suite.
+Your Wallet Account should be connected to MetaMask to view your NFTs, and the network should point to the main network configured on your Alliance Business Suite's settings.

 You should see an NFTs tab along with an add NFT button.
 Click on the button and enter the address of your Smart Contract along with the ids that you have minted.
-If you have followed the tutorial, you should start with an id of 1.

 <IMG  src="https://www.freecodecamp.org/news/content/images/2021/10/IMG_0376.jpeg"  alt="IMG_0376"/>